Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a new project, modify your existing VPC to be a Shared VPC, share that VPC with your new project, and replicate the setup you have in the development environment in that new project in the Shared VP.
 - [ ] Ask the security team to grant you the Project Editor role in an existing production project used by another division of your company.
 Once they grant you that role, replicate the setup you have in the development environment in that project.

+The correct option is:

+- **[x] Create a new project, enable the Compute Engine and Cloud SQL APIs in that project, and replicate the setup you have created in the development environment.**

+### Explanation:

+Creating a new project for the production environment is the recommended approach for several reasons:

+1. **Isolation:** A new project ensures complete isolation between the development and production environments, which is crucial for maintaining security and avoiding potential conflicts or leaks.
+This aligns with the security team's requirement of no network routes between environments.

+2. **Granular Control:** By creating a new project, you can manage IAM roles, permissions, and billing separately for the production environment, providing more granular control and enhancing security.

+3. **Best Practices:** Google Cloud recommends using separate projects for different environments (development, staging, production) to streamline management, improve security, and simplify billing and resource tracking.

+### Why other options are not suitable:

+- **[ ] Create a new production subnet in the existing VPC and a new production Cloud SQL instance in your existing project, and deploy your application using those resources:**
+  - While creating a new subnet does provide some level of isolation, it does not fully separate the environments at the project level.
+This option would still allow potential network routes and does not meet the requirement for complete separation.

+- **[ ] Create a new project, modify your existing VPC to be a Shared VPC, share that VPC with your new project, and replicate the setup you have in the development environment in that new project in the Shared VPC:**
+  - Using a Shared VPC can complicate the network configuration and does not necessarily provide the complete isolation that creating a new project does.
+Shared VPCs are more suitable for organizations with specific requirements for shared resources across multiple projects.

+- **[ ] Ask the security team to grant you the Project Editor role in an existing production project used by another division of your company.
+Once they grant you that role, replicate the setup you have in the development environment in that project:**
+  - This option mixes environments and roles, which can lead to security and management issues.
+It also violates the principle of least privilege by potentially granting unnecessary access.

+By creating a new project and replicating the setup, you can ensure a clean, isolated production environment that adheres to best practices and security requirements.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your management has asked an external auditor to review all the resources in a specific project.
 The security team has enabled the Organization Policy called Domain Restricted Sharing on the organization node by specifying only your Cloud Identity domain.
 You want the auditor to only be able to view, but not modify, the resources in that project.
 What should you do?